drop-games/eb-docs/docs/Governance.md

 Inspired by the system used by [The Graph](https://thegraph.com/blog/introducing-the-graph-council), $SPR tokenholders elect **the council of 7**, who are deemed the most suitable candidates to make high-level decisions regarding the project and DAO governance, ultimately representing the interests of all $SPR tokenholders.
 The legitimacy, executive power, and individual compensation are guaranteed by **smart contracts**.
 The election process and possible term limits are also established by smart contracts, yet due to the risks of power corruption the authority over those contracts is reserved for $SPR holders who have to approve any changes to those contracts via voting.
 Candidates for the council can be nominated at any time prior to the vote, the election itself takes 3 days after which the 7 leading candidates are automatically appointed to the council and commence their duties.
 The subsequent elections are then held every 4 months, and if any council seat becomes vacant, a snap election for this position then takes place.
-Council members will be compensated for their efforts with pre-approved $SPR and/or ETH/stable-coins coming out DAO treasury, Spacerock earned this way will locked for 6 months in a yield generating contract.
+Council members will be compensated for their efforts with pre-approved $SPR and/or ETH/stable-coins coming out DAO treasury, Spacerock earned this way will stay locked for 6 months in a yield generating contract.

 ## Hyperblade Improvement Proposals

 **Hyperblade Improvement Proposal**, or **HIP**, is essentially a motion to change the Hyperblade platform.
-DAO members submit their proposals on HIP GitHub repository where discussion takes place and HIP is being collaborativelly drafted, the original author then finalizes the HIP.
+DAO members submit their proposals on HIP GitHub repository where discussion takes place and HIP is being collaboratively drafted, the original author then finalizes the HIP.
 Depending on the urgency, HIPs are either batched together for an ordinary voting session or voted-on in an emergency session.

 HIPs in the current DAO iteration are then subject to an open vote by **the Council** where the outcome is decided by a _simple majority_, i.e. 4 out of 7 (or 3 out of 5) votes are needed for the HIP to be adopted.
-A successful HIP is then implemented by the team in accordance with it's conditions.
+A successful HIP is then implemented by the team in accordance with its conditions.

 <TextStyled fontSize="1.3rem" fontWeight="bold">Example propositions:</TextStyled>